unleashit/npm-library/packages/login/readme.md

 interface LoginHandlerResponse {
   success: boolean;
   errors?: {
-    serverAuth: string; // error msg to print in browser when auth fails
+    // error msg to print in browser when auth fails
+    serverAuth: string;
-    [key: string]: string; // optionally validate anything else on server };
+    // optionally validate anything else on server
+    // key is the field's name attr, value is error msg to display
+    [key: string]: string;
+  };
 }